aFuzzyBear/astro-ui/docs/XElement/api/methods/animate.md

 This method above demonstrates a heading component that has more than one animation option to choose from, depending on the specific properties passed to it.

-Let's now control this heading component from a parent component:
+Let's now control this 'Heading' component from a parent component:

 ```astro
 ---